r-crosswords/aotw/exolve-README.md

 also simplistic and not very forgiving, so please go through the format documentation).
-The setter has the option to provide solutions (as in the example above), or just use 0 to indicate a square that needs to be filled (i.e., part of a "light," in crossword terms).
+The setter has the option to provide solutions (as in the example above), or just use 0 to indicate a square that needs to be filled (i.e., is a part of a "light," in crossword terms).

 A few example puzzles are also included in this directory, each in a file with the ".exolve" extension.
 These showcase some of the available features, such as